apostrophecms/docs/docs/reference/module-overview.md

 - `@apostrophecms/page-type` to add a page type
 - `@apostrophecms/piece-page-type` to add an index page and show pages for a piece type
 - `@apostrophecms/widget-type` to add a widget type

+If this property is not set, the module will implicitly extend the base module, `@apostrophecms/module`.

 ```javascript
 // modules/custom-piece/index.js